+Learn How to tie an Alberto Knot in 4 easy steps with pictures.
 The Alberto Knot is the preferred knot for an increasingly popular technique in bass fishing: Tying fluorocarbon leader to a spool of braid.
 This technique is gaining steam for anglers looking to have maximum action braid on the line but presents to fish with nearly invisible fluorocarbon.
+The following instructions show braid with a fluorocarbon leader.
+Using an Alberto knot.

 How To Tie The Alberto Knot With Pictures

-- Double the thicker of the two lines over itself, at least 6 inches.
+1) Double the fluorocarbon line over itself, at least 6 inches.

-- Pass the thinner line through the loop created by doubling the thicker line, pulling through at least 6 inches.
+2) Pass the braid line through the loop created by doubling the fluorocarbon line, pulling through at least 6 inches.
+Begin wrapping the tag end of the braid around the two fluorocarbon lines, seven times total.

 Alberto Knot Review